DerrickHicks/hello-world/readme.txt

 This is my first file in a git repo.
+First change made.
 Finally learning how the fuck git works.